Muneebdw/AssessmentSolution/README.md

-# Dataloop.AI Assessment Test
+# Assessment Test

-This repository contains the solution for the Dataloop.AI assessment test.
+This repository contains the solution for the assessment test.
 The test involves building a Pythonic data model class called `Data` with specific requirements.

 ## Usage